ryandward/sgrna_design/README.rst

 ::

   # method 2:
-  # i recommend against using awk, since the fields are arbitrarily
+  # using bare awk can be tough, since the fields are arbitrarily
-  # referenced. it can be tough to remember to call the field numbers in
-  # the specific order bed requires.
+  # referenced. every subsequent step will reorder fields if they
+  # are in a different order. (e.g. $1 does not always correspond to
+  # chromosome).

   awk 'BEGIN  {FS = "\t" ; OFS = "\t"}
   NR==1       { next }